 There are a number of ways to incorporate carrots into your dog’s diet.
 One option is to simply feed him fresh baby carrots – the sliced or shaved variety will work too.
 To break down some of the fiber, you can try steaming or boiling carrots.
 For young puppies and senior dogs, puree boiled carrots and stir them into your dog’s food for a boost of fiber and essential nutrients.

 Want to take your carrot game to the next level?
-Try making your own carrot dog treats by mixing 2 ½ cups of all-purpose flour with 2 eggs and a 4.25-ounce jar of carrot baby food.
+Try making your own carrot dog snacks by mixing 2 ½ cups of all-purpose flour with 2 eggs and a 4.25-ounce jar of carrot baby food.
 Knead the dough together, then roll it out and cut it into bone shapes with a cookie cutter.
 Bake the treats for 25 minutes at 325°F then cool before serving.

 What to Watch Out For: